 Solution 2: Update Video Card Drivers

-This is an important solution if you want to fix this problem properly as DirectX and Direct3D are closely related to your graphics card.
-The graphics card will need the latest drivers if you want to make some of the features available in newer games required by the DirectX utility.
+This is an important solution if you want to properly fix this problem as DirectX and Direct3D are closely related to your graphics card.
+The graphics card will need the latest drivers to make some of the features available in newer games required by the DirectX utility.

 2. Since we want to update the graphics card, expand the category of Display Adapters, right-click on your video card and choose Uninstall Device.

-3. Confirm any dialogue that may ask you to confirm your choice and wait for the process to end.
+3. Confirm any dialogue that may ask you to confirm your choice and wait for the end process.

 Solution 3: Download and install the latest version of DirectX 9.0

-Sometimes the solution may be obvious and you may need to install a newer version of DirectX.
-It is often the case between games that do not provide their own DirectX settings and the problem can be resolved quite easily if that’s the case; and that’s by updating DirectX to the latest version.
+Sometimes the solution may be obvious, and you may need to install a newer version of DirectX.
+It is often the case between games that do not provide their DirectX settings, and the problem can be resolved quite quickly if that’s the case, and that’s by updating DirectX to the latest version.

-2. Scroll down, locate and click the red Download button at the website and follow the instructions that will appear on the screen to directly download the Web Installer for DirectX on your computer.
+2. Scroll down, locate and click the red Download button at the website and follow the instructions that will appear on the screen to download the Web Installer for DirectX on your computer directly.

 Note: Microsoft will likely make some of their apps available after you click the Download link, but you should deselect those products if you don’t want them on your computer.
 If you choose not to download these utilities, the Next button will be renamed No, thanks and continue.